zxku/Allium58CAD/readme.md

     c) A dremel tool with a cut off wheel would work, I ended up doing it with a sander and an 80grit belt.
 A fine tooth coping saw could probably also be used.

    > [!important]
-   > Use the top plate as a template for where to trim the PCB.
+   > Use the 3D printed Top Plate as a template for where to trim the PCB.

 >[!Caution]
 >------ Overcutting the PCB could render the bottom row of keys unuseable!
 Be cautious and precise to make sure you dont damage any of the circut traces in that corner of the board!------